MinhThuanPhung/Brazilian-Olist-ECommerce-store-Sales-trend-and-customer-behavior-analysis/README.md

 ## 2. Customer behavior

-Depending data, we can see that only 3.49% customer is old customer (who already bought at least 2 order), while new customer is 93K customer which account for 96.51% total customer in three years
+Depending data, we can see that only 3.49% customer is old customer (who already bought at least 2 orders), while new customer is 93K customer which account for 96.51% total customer in three years
 Average review_score is 4.16 (5 is the highest score)

 ![image](https://github.com/user-attachments/assets/86e419bc-d2f4-496a-b238-d6239a6464ae)